 The cost of a college education in the US is very high.
 These costs should be carefully considered when making arrangements to study at The College of New Jersey.
 You must arrive prepared to meet all of these expenses.
 Do not rely on earning extra money after you arrive.
 Financial assistance is usually not available to international students after they arrive and employment opportunities are severely limited.
-We recommend students have a minimum of $1500 USD available to them at their time of arrival to defray initial costs of entering the U.S., traveling to campus, and purchasing items they need for school.

-How You Can Pay
+Billing Calendar/How You Can Pay

-You can pay your bill by credit card, check, cash or wire transfer.
+You can pay your bill by credit card, check, cash, or wire transfer.
 You can review the various forms of payment and expected fees for each here: https://studentaccounts.tcnj.edu/billing/bill-payment-options/

 Currency Restrictions & Transfer of Funds to the United States